Dunes (stamps)

-Dunes in philately refers to the many editions of stamps produced in the Trucial States (today the United Arab Emirates or UAE).
-The stamps, printed in profusion in the 1960s and early 1970s, are mostly near-worthless today.
+Dunes in philately are the many editions of stamps produced in the Trucial States (today the United Arab Emirates or UAE).
+The stamps, printed in profusion in the 1960s and early 1970s, are of historical curiosity but are mostly near-worthless today.

 History

-An Ajman "Dunes" stamp of 1972, as with all of these collector's editions, irrelevant in subject matter to the state they purport to originate from.
+An Ajman "Dunes" stamp of 1972, showing Soyuz 11 and Viktor Patsayev.
+As with all of these collector's editions, they are irrelevant in subject matter to the state they purport to originate from.

 Britain managed the Trucial States' external relations (a result of the 1892 Exclusive Agreement treaty), including the management of posts and telegraphs - the states were not members of the UPU - the Universal Postal Union).
 The Government of India opened its first post office in Dubai in 1941 and its operation was taken over by British Postal Agencies, a subsidiary of the GPO (General Post Office) in 1948.
 Stamps of the time were British stamps surcharged with rupee values, until in 1959 a set of "Trucial States" stamps was issued from Dubai.

+The Trucial States began printing their own postage stamps in 1961 – even though the population was largely illiterate.
+In fact, the only post office in the seven sheikdoms was in Dubai (established by the British in 1909).
+The Trucial States issued an 11-stamp issue from 1961-63, printed in London, showing palm trees and the like, withdrawn in June 1963.

 In 1963, Britain ceded responsibility for the Trucial States' postal systems to the Rulers of the Trucial States.
 An American philatelic entrepreneur, Finbar Kenny, saw the opportunity to create a number of editions of stamps aimed at the lucrative collector's market and in 1964 concluded a deal with the cash-strapped emirate of Ajman to take the franchise for the production of stamps for the government.
 Kenny had made something of a specialty out of signing these deals, also signing with the Ruler of Fujairah in 1964, and getting involved in a bribery case in the U.S. over his dealings with the government of the Cook Islands.

+Manama stamp of 1968, depicting English footballer Bobby Charlton.
+As with other Dunes stamps, subjects were chosen to appeal to foreign collectors.

+Similar stamps issued from six of the seven emirates, and several of their exclave dependencies: